Friday, December 1, 2017 at the Michigan League

 Data Science Infrastructure & Services: (30 minutes)

-Brock Palen (ARC-TS) and Kerby Shedden (CSCAR) will present about advanced computing infrastructure and consulting support for Data Science.
+Brock Palen (ARC) and Kerby Shedden (CSCAR) will present about advanced computing infrastructure and consulting support for Data Science.
 Following the presentation, there will be a Q&A session.
-Brock and Kerby are especially interested in learning about specific needs in this area that ARC-TS and CSCAR can work to accommodate.
+Brock and Kerby are especially interested in learning about specific needs in this area that ARC and CSCAR can work to accommodate.

 Kerby Shedden, PhD